Kosnstantin/project/project_task_pull_request_state/readme/DESCRIPTION.rst

 "State" field to Task alongside with PR URI field.

 Following pre-defined states are available: "Draft", "Open", "Merged", "Closed".
-You can add or modify this list easily by overriding the "\_selection_pr_state" function in the "project.task" model
+You can add or modify this list easily by overriding the "selection_pr_state" function in the "project.task" model